Efficient Characterization of Quantum Evolutions via a Recommender System: Rating nonunitary evolutions

 \section{Rating nonunitary evolutions}

-In order to study rating of nonunitary evolutions we chose independent single-qubit decoherence channels acting on a two-qubit system \cite{nielsen2002quantum}.
-Each channel has an operator-sum representation in terms of Kraus operators $\{M_k\}$, which preserve the trace of the density operator by obeying $\sum_k M_k^\dagger M_k = \mathbbm{1}$.
-A two-qubit input state $\rho_i^{AB}$ is transformed according to
+Here we consider a noisy two-qubit system with independent single-qubit decoherence channels each of which having an operator-sum representation in terms of Kraus operators $\{M_k\}$ \cite{nielsen2002quantum}.
+An input state $\rho_i^{AB}$ transforms according to